Edujugon/PushNotification/readme.md

                         ->setDevicesToken(['deviceToken1','deviceToken2','deviceToken3'...])
                         ->send();

-### Retrieve the Notification Response
+### Getting the Notification Response

-If you want to retrieve the push service response, you can call the method getFeedback:
+If you want to get the push service response, you can call the method `getFeedback`:

     $push->getFeedback();